anujmenta/moltres/README.md

 The services here are categorized into the following states:
 1. Plotlyd : Plotted graphs on Plotly and integrated into report
-2. Visualized : Generating output into a Excel sheet
+2. Reported : Generating output into a Excel sheet
 3. Finished : Testing and merging to master done
 4. Testing : The coding is done but tests are not done yet
 5. In progress : Branch created and code being written